-A business partnership agreement contract in Colorado is a necessary document when starting a business with more than one partners.
+A business partnership agreement between companies and individuals in Colorado is a necessary document when starting a business with more than one partners.
 Having this important business partnership agreement contract between two business partners can reduce the need for expensive litigation.
 It can also serve as a reminder between partners of their obligations to each other and to the business.

 A small business operating agreement (or the partnership agreement if you’re a multi-member LLC, or the partnership bylaws for corporations constitutes a binding contract that addresses defines each person’s rights and legal responsibilities to the business and each other.
 The contract also includes clauses that the obligations and legal authority for operating the business, both day-to-day and if another contract partner dies or there is a dissolution.

 A common problem that occurs when looking for a business partner is that they do not tailor the business partnership contract to the reality of the day-to-day company operations.
 As a result, partners end up in heated disputes and costly litigation.